 Towards the end of the wedding, when you think you are good with everything, you can either serve them as well or keep them for yourself or your family!

 8. Detailed timeline and lists

-Creating a timeline for each DIY task will help you get organized.
-Same with listing all you need to bring/do/finish.
+Creating a timeline for each DIY task will help you get organized and make the wedding planning process easier.

 If you have people helping you, you can clearly assign their tasks on the timeline to know when they should be arriving and what they will be doing.